Cbaharav/carmel-updates/TheInternFiles.md

 ```
 ---
 #### Kyoto:
-This is a server which you have access to, and which has a graphics card.
+This is a server which you have access to (other servers include Kona, Yale, Karmeliet, and Thor), and which has a graphics card.
 This is useful for running code that has several threads running in parallel (your machine can't handle that).

 To login to kyoto:
 * In Terminal, type "ssh -y kyoto"